 This program allows students to take courses across various disciplines.
 The Liberal Arts & Professional Studies program combines academic knowledge and skills with practical preparation for the workplace.
 Graduates are prepared to analyze issues, evaluate courses of action, and implement effective solutions.
 These skills are the stepping-stones to careers in a wide range of social service, business, or government organizations.
 Students may choose from certificate programs in Applied Information Technology, Law and Politics, Public Administration, Organizational Management, Second Language Education, Women’s and Gender Studies, Work and Employment Issues and up to three minors, gaining transferable skills essential in today’s job market.

 Course Requirements: English/ENG4U (min. avg.
-60%)
+60% [70% for Fall 2026])

 Minimum Average: 70%